LiamKettle/website/content/authors/admin/_index.md

 first_name: Liam
 email: lkettle@gmu.edu
 ---
-:wave: Liam Kettle is a PhD Candidate in the Human Factors and Applied Cognition PhD Program at George Mason University.
-You can find his resume [available online](https://github.com/LiamKettle/resume/blob/main/cv.pdf)
+:wave: Welcome!
+I'm a PhD Candidate in the Human Factors and Applied Cognition PhD Program at George Mason University.
+My current research focuses on exploring and evaluating in-vehicle interfaces and  communication systems in autonomous vehicles.
+I am a mixed-methods researcher with both qualitative and quantitative end-to-end research experiences.
+You can find the most recent version of my [resume here](https://github.com/LiamKettle/resume/blob/main/cv.pdf)
 {style="text-align: justify;"}